flipacholas/Architecture-of-consoles/articles/sega-saturn.Rmd.md

 The capabilities of the Saturn for drawing 2D scenes were vast compared to those of the [Mega Drive](mega-drive-genesis) or [SNES](super-nintendo), although they were not the console's main selling point.

-For a quick demonstration, I will use *Mega Man X4* (1997) as example.
+For a quick demonstration, I will use *Mega Man X4* (1997) as an example.

 #### Sprites {.tabs .active}